Bitcoin-ABC/bitcoin-abc/README.md

 Goals of Freecash.
 ---------------------

-1. Concentratio
-     Focus on the peer to peer electronic cash.
+Concentratio: focus on the peer to peer electronic cash.
-2. Inheritance
-     Based on the underlying framework of Bitcoin.
+Inheritance: based on the underlying framework of Bitcoin.
-3. Evolution
-     Continuous improvement for new issues.
+Evolution: continuous improvement for new issues.
-4. Participance
-     Lower the threshold and provide incentives.
+Participance: lower the threshold and provide incentives.
-5. Efficiency
-     Improve the efficiency of evolution and decision making.
+Efficiency: improve the efficiency of evolution and decision making.
-6. Freedom
-     Achieve free collaboration and competition.
+Freedom: achieve free collaboration and competition.

 Features of Freecash.
 --------------------